VSVisaSignalOfficial filing intelligence

 Plain-language read

-The University Of New Mexico Foundation has filed one Labor Condition Application (LCA) for the role of Financial and Compliance Senior Analyst in Albuquerque, NM, during FY2026 Q2.
-The position has a certified salary of $60,000 per year.
-It's important to note that LCA certification does not equate to USCIS H-1B petition approval, and there are currently no PERM applications filed for this employer.
-Always consider that LCA and PERM certifications are separate processes and do not guarantee immigration outcomes.
+The University of New Mexico Foundation has filed one Labor Condition Application (LCA) for the role of Financial and Compliance Senior Analyst in Albuquerque, NM, during FY2026 Q2.
+The position offers a median salary of $60,000 per year.
+The LCA has been certified, indicating compliance with wage and working condition requirements, but it is important to note that LCA certification does not equate to USCIS H-1B petition approval.
+Additionally, there are no PERM applications filed for this employer.
+Always consider that LCA and PERM certifications do not guarantee any immigration benefits.
 This information is not legal advice.

 Sources